 – Georgia Society of Interventional Pain Physician

-– American College of Physicians (ACP) Georgia Chapter
+– Georgia Chapter of the American College of Physicians

 – Partnership for Drug Free Hall